Refuge and Bodhisattva Vow Ceremony

 Having a mediation instructor will also be helpful for taking this step in your path.

-Sunday, February 9th – Sitting and Name Interviews
+Monday, February 10th – Sitting and Name Interviews (TENTATIVE)

 Guests and family are welcome to celebrate with you.